 Introduction to Accessibility

-This course was created as an online workshop for faculty.
+I created this course as an online workshop for faculty.
 The idea was to provide faculty with the basic tools of accessibility using Microsoft Word and PowerPoint.
-It was designed as an introduction to the fundamentals of accessibility as a whole in addition to giving faculty some hands-on experience with using those tools.
+It is an introduction to the fundamentals of accessibility as a whole in addition to giving faculty some hands-on experience with using those tools.
 We taught them how to create an accessible syllabus and an accessible PowerPoint presentation as the two capstone assignments in the three-week workshop.
 Explore the Introduction to Accessibility Workshop

 Online Learning Workshop (OLW)

-Module Zero was created as a basic compilation of resources for students.
+Module Zero is a basic compilation of resources for students.
 These included hyperlinks to both help and video guides for the most commonly used tools in the LMS.
 The module itself was designed to be used in any course, so it contains no course-specific information.
+I developed this module to support the eLearning Department’s vision to create template materials that would ease student access to online courses.
 Explore the Module Zero

 Because I teach English, I use principles of best practices and UDL to guide me in my own course design.
 I’ve applied what I’ve learned from Quality Matters to refine it also.
 Explore the English 201 online course.